Dubai Outlet Mall

-Dubai Outlet Mall (DOM) is a shopping mall in Dubailand, Dubai, the UAE.Opened in 2007 and is located on the Dubai-Al Ain Road (Route 66) near the Dubai Bypass Road interchange.
+Dubai Outlet Mall (DOM) is a shopping mall in Umm Nahad First, Dubailand, Dubai, the UAE.
+Opened in 2007 and is located on the Dubai-Al Ain Road (Route 66) near the Dubai Bypass Road interchange.
 The shopping mall has a total size of 102,193 sqm and a total gross leasable area of 69,977 sqm and it currently features 240 retail outlets with over 1,200 brands.

 Shopping

-The mall houses over 1,200 brands that include Burberry Adidas, Coach, Fred Perry, Mango and Aldo.
+The mall houses over 1,200 brands that include Burberry, Adidas, Coach, Fred Perry, Mango and Aldo.
+The new expansion of the mall included lots of brands like Rivoli Group, Gallery One, Mumuso, Zippy Kids, OVS Kids, Simple Kitchen, Dwell, Supercare, Optivision, Optics for Less, Sensoline, Via Milano, Ricci Ceremony, Lens Kart, Notino Gallery, Intimate Collection, Mario Barutti, Tiyabi Taif Al Emarat, Selz, and Duozoulo, and many more.

 Entertainment

-The mall hosts Chuck E. Cheese's a family entertainment venue.
+The mall used to host Chuck E. Cheese's, a family entertainment venue, however it has been closed since mid-2024.